mhaugrud/msumcspy/_sources/Dictionaries/intro-Dictionaries.rst

 ============

-.. index:: dictionary, mapping type, key, value, key-value pair
+.. index:: dictionary, mapping type, key, value, key-value pair, collection; data type, collection; unordered

 All of the compound data types we have studied in detail so far --- strings, lists, and tuples --- are sequential collections.
 This means that the items in the collection are